![]() 300 dpi JPEG |

 Download a bass-table for standard-bass-accordions for a better orientation:

-If bass-registers are available the scale range can be extended round about an octave.
-Then the scale range includes
+If bass-registers are available scale range can be extended round about an octave.
+Then scale range includes

-That results in the limited scale range (without bass-registers C-B).
-This effect interrupts especially a cantus firmus in the bass-part!
+That results in limited scale range (without bass-registers C–B).
+This effect interrupts especially a cantus firmus in bass-part!

-To reduce this effect to a minimum the tune should be transposed.
-The transposition isn't critical because the standard-bass-accordion is
+To reduce this effect to a minimum tune should be transposed.
+Transposition isn't critical because standard-bass-accordion is

 tuned up to equal temperament.